Fund of the Providence Shelter for Colored Children Grants

 About the Providence Shelter

-The Providence Shelter was established by white Quaker women in 1838 as a physical shelter for children of color.
-Black families needed a place to care for their children if the mother was a “living in” servant to a white family, or the father was away at sea.
-Existing children’s homes were closed to children of color, so a building was purchased where such children could be housed.
+The Providence Shelter is one of the oldest continually functioning charities in the United States.
+It opened in 1838, when white Quaker women noticed Black families needing a place to care for their children if, for example, the mother was a live-in maid to a white family, or the father was at sea.
+Existing children’s homes in Providence were closed to children of color, so a building on Wickenden Street was purchased to provide accommodation for such children.

 Specific information regarding this grant program, the application process, and upcoming deadlines can be found here.

 To complete an application that is already in progress, and to submit, please click here.

 Applications must be submitted by midnight (EST) on March 31, 2024.
 Please note that no technical assistance will be available after 5 p.m.
 (EST).